What Is Transaction Monitoring in AML & How to Set It Up

 In AML, transaction monitoring is essential for safeguarding financial institutions and companies from being exploited for money laundering, ensuring compliance with regulations, and maintaining financial integrity.
 As fraudsters increasingly leverage advanced technologies and real-time digital payments, proactive oversight through transaction monitoring becomes crucial in detecting and preventing illicit activities.

-Utilizing tools like SEON can empower your anti-fraud and money laundering prevention strategy, offering access to hundreds of user identity and transaction data points.
-This enables the creation of customized, flexible, and powerful rules, allowing you to effectively mitigate AML risks while simultaneously protecting against other types of fraud.
+Tools like SEON’s customer screening empower your anti-fraud and money laundering prevention strategy by providing access to hundreds of user identity and transaction data points.
+These insights enable the creation of customized, flexible, and powerful rules to mitigate AML risks while also protecting against other types of fraud.

 Frequently Asked Questions